gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/create.md

 In this lesson we learned how to:

-- Create a new GWT maven project fron scratch.
+- Create a new GWT maven project from scratch.
 - Run and debug our application in SuperDevMode
 - Add external dependencies to our project.
 - Configure our project to use the experimental `JsInterop` mode.